Can SpaceX Really Make a Tesla Fly?

 m = MTesla / Isp

 Wikipedia quotes the maximum specific impulse for a nitrogen thruster as 76s.
-Air is mostly nitrogen, so let’s just assume a round 70s.
-(Update Sept 2019: Elon just confirmed this figure for SpaceX nitrogen thrusters in a Starship presentation).
+Air is mostly nitrogen, so let’s just assume a round 70s (a figure SpaceX quoted for its nitrogen thrusters in a Starship presentation).

 m = 2000 Kg / 70s = 28 Kg/s